pokt-network/smt/MerkleSumTree.md

 )

 func main() {
-	// Initialise a new key-value store to store the nodes of the tree
+	// Initialise a new in-memory key-value store to store the nodes of the tree
-	// (Note: the tree only stores hashed values, not raw value data) nodeStore := smt.NewSimpleMap()
+	// (Note: the tree only stores hashed values, not raw value data) nodeStore := smt.NewKVStore("")

 	// Initialise the tree
 	tree := smt.NewSparseMerkleSumTree(nodeStore, sha256.New())